top of page

 So specialise in what you do and who you do it for

-Only specialising in who you help - Fashion Careers
+Only specialising in who you help - Seniors

-or only specialising in what you do - Resumes, are both too broad
+or only specialising in what you do - Strength, are both too broad, because you're just starting out

 When you have a following, you can go broader